ScaniaKing326/EuroTruckSimulator2DedicatedServerSetup/README.md

 4. Extract files and move files to %user%/Documents/Euro Truck Simulator 2/

-5. Start the server
+5. Start the server and enjoy !

-6. Enjoy !